JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 This notion does not come up a lot in "normal" mathematics, since "on all inputs" is usually trivially true
 (by defining the inputs to be those where the function is defined).
-In the commutable world, however, it is difficult to determine which potential inputs are in the domain.
+In the computable world, however, it is difficult to determine which potential inputs are in the domain.
 Take, for example, the function $\mathsf{TP}$ which maps $n$ to the $n$-th pair of twin primes.
 No one alive today knows if this function's domain is $\mathbb{N}$ (all natural numbers)